jchowdry/RobotFramework/README.md

 	Store test results to absolute path
     	   robot -d -i tagname /Users/******/Workspace/TestResults Tests/Suite.robot

-	To change the report name to be specific to what type of testing you are performing: robot -d Results -i tagname  -N "Full Regression" Tests/suitename.robot
+	To change the report name to be specific to what type of testing you are performing robot -d Results -i tagname  -N "Full Regression" Tests/suitename.robot

 	Supply Data into variable: